daviddkovacs/pyeogpr/README.md

 Python based machine learning library to use Earth Observation data to retrieve biophysical maps using Gaussian Process Regression.

-## Features

-- Access to openEO is required.
-Works best with the Copernicus Data Space Ecosystem.
-Register [here](https://documentation.dataspace.copernicus.eu/Registration.html) or [here](https://docs.openeo.cloud/join/free_trial.html)
- - The package uses satellite observations and machine learning to infer biophyiscal maps.
-- Built in gap filling to avoid cloud covers
-- Runs "in the cloud" with the openEO API.
-No local processing needed.
-- Resulting maps in .tiff or netCDF format

 # Installation

 You can install pyeogpr using pip: